From the 1917 Wisconsin Blue Book.

 "I drew up my frog bill for the legislature in 1913.
 For five weeks it lay at my desk before I dared introduce it; I knew I'd be laughed at.
 The night of the hearing the galleries of the assembly chamber were chock-full--with people who had come to laugh.
 I decided to give them what they wanted.
 A bunch of my friends in the assembly were supplied with wooden rattlers, and after I had made my speech they started them going.
 The whole place sounded like it was full of frogs and it brought down the house.
 There was only one vote against me."Although his bill was denounced by some people as a piece of "freak legislation", Spoor and his green friend got the last laugh.
-The bill passed the legislature and in the months after its passage Spoor's legislation received substantial press in literature of the time, including the below caricature in the Milwaukee Journal.
-In the 1921 write-up on Spoor in the Volume 92 of the American Magazine, it was noted that many farmers "have renewed cause to thank the 'father of the frog law" due to his foresight in keeping the frog population at a level where it could be of use in the elimination of insects.
+The bill passed the legislature and in the months after its passage, Spoor's legislation received substantial press in the literature of the time, including the below caricature in the Milwaukee Journal.
+In the 1921 write-up on Spoor in Volume 92 of the American Magazine, it was noted that many farmers "have renewed cause to thank the 'father of the frog law" due to his foresight in keeping the frog population at a level where it could be of use in the elimination of insects.

 With his becoming the "father of the frog law", Newcomb Spoor continued to represent the county of Green Lake in the Wisconsin assembly, being reelected in 1914 and 1916, in the latter year defeating local Judge Herman Megow by a vote of 1,685 to 413.
-At the conclusion of his fourth term in 1919 Spoor chose not to be a candidate for reelection.
+At the conclusion of his fourth term in 1919, Spoor chose not to be a candidate for reelection.
 Three years following his leaving the legislature, Spoor chose to reenter politics, mounting what would be his last campaign for public office.
-In November 1922 he won reelection to the Assembly for his fifth term, this time representing the county of Waushara.
-During the 1923-25 term Spoor held the position of chairman of the committee on Fish and Game, and also served on the committee on Rules.
+In November 1922 he won re-election to the Assembly for his fifth term, this time representing the county of Waushara.
+During the 1923-25 term, Spoor held the position of chairman of the committee on Fish and Game, and also served on the committee on Rules.
 During his stewardship of the Fish and Game committee, the Milwaukee Journal noted that Spoor was "influential in obtaining state appropriations for fish hatchery programs and enforcement of laws to protect fish and game."

 From Volume 92 of the American Magazine, 1921.

-At the conclusion of his final term in the legislature Newcomb Spoor retired to private life in his native town of Berlin.
-During his twilight years he spent a good majority of his time at his cottage in Silver Lake, Wisconsin, pursuing life in the great outdoors.
+At the conclusion of his final term in the legislature, Newcomb Spoor retired to private life in his native town of Berlin.
+During his twilight years, he spent a good majority of his time at his cottage in Silver Lake, Wisconsin, pursuing life in the great outdoors.
 Remarked by the American Magazine as an "ardent and philosophical fisherman", the knowledgeable Spoor is recorded as having acted as a tour guide and counselor to many visiting city dwellers who vacationed in the wilderness area of Silver Lake, even helping to rescue endangered swimmers and boaters.
 In 1927 Spoor received the honor of having eight acres of wilderness near his home in Silver Lake named in his honor.
-Dubbed "Newcomb Spoor Park", this protected area was a fitting tribute for a man who had devoted so much of his private and public life to conservation and environmental causes.
+Dubbed "Newcomb Spoor Park", this protected area was a fitting tribute to a man who had devoted so much of his private and public life to conservation and environmental causes.

 Newcomb Spoor died at age 83 in September 1935.
-A burial location for both Spoor and his wife is unknown at the time of this writing, but seeing that both his mother and father are interred at the Oakwood Cemetery in Berlin, it may not be a forgone conclusion that Spoor and his wife may be buried there.
+A burial location for both Spoor and his wife is unknown at the time of this writing, but seeing that both his mother and father are interred at the Oakwood Cemetery in Berlin, it may not be a foregone conclusion that Spoor and his wife may be buried there.